Feature request #10947

 Hope that helps.

-#6 Updated by Markus Woehling about 4 years ago
+#6 Updated by Markus Woehling over 4 years ago

 I think 4) is more complex to implement than 3).